Wulver: Interpretations

 After researching folklore traditions gathered primarily from Gaelic areas of Scotland, an authority on congenital disorders, Susan Schoon Eberly, has speculated that the tale of the wulver may have its basis in humans suffering a medical condition; possibly Hunter syndrome or lycanthropy, she suggests.
 This theoretical basis of wulver lore has been criticised as not useful, or, especially, reliable, particularly given a lack of any surviving detailed description of the wulver; the malleable and shifting nature of oral traditions; and the existence of other, analogous, mythological creatures in many folklore traditions (suggesting that tales of such creatures are likely to spontaneously arise in many places).

-Others, such as Brian Smith, argue that the wulver is an entirely fictitious creation that was never part of Shetland folklore, contending the creature is solely the creation of Saxby.
+Others, such as the Shetland Museum archivist Brian Smith, argue that the wulver is an entirely fictitious creation that was never part of Shetland folklore, contending the creature is solely the creation of Saxby.
 The proponents of this view argue that Saxby, whether intentionally or in error, misinterpreted the meaning of a name in her sources.
-In this interpretation, Jakob Jakobsen and John Spence had mentioned a hill called Wulvers Hool in their writings, stating that it was named after a fairy.
-Saxby, not understanding that the word wulver was derived from an old Norse word for fairy, accidentally created the wulver as Shetland folklore, writing about it as if belief in such a creature had always existed.
+In this interpretation, Jakob Jakobsen and John Spence had mentioned a hill called Wulvers Hool in their writings, which they translated as "Fairy Hill" due to the á- element in the Old Norse word álf having become a wu- element as part of the development of the Shetland dialect.
+Saxby would have afterwards interpreted the name to refer to a distinct entity and created the wulver legend, writing about it as if belief in such a creature had always existed in Shetland folklore.